dcollien/jQuery.makePlugin/Readme.md

         }
     });

-And I really want to make it work like this (like a standard jQuery plugin looking thing):
+And I really want to make it work like this (like a standard-looking jQuery plugin):

     $('#someElementByID').myPlugin({someOption: 42});
     $('#someElementByID').myPlugin('changeLinkColor', 'red');